 - It is said that broodiness is contagious, and in my opinion it truly is.
 Often other hens will follow suit and before you know it you have a coop full of broody hens.

-- Also, an extremely broody may not leave a nesting box to care for herself.
+- Also, an extremely broody hen may not leave a nesting box to care for herself.
 Extreme broody hens will refuse to leave the nest to eat, defecate, or even take a dirt bath.
 Some will even defecate in the nesting box.

 Broody Breeds to Avoid

 Some chicken breeds are known to be excellent broody hens.
-If you are unable to hatch eggs, or simply chose not to, avoid the following breeds.
+If you are unable to hatch eggs, or simply choose not to, avoid the following breeds.
 If not, you may end up fighting broody hens the entire time you keep chickens.
 However, if you’re looking for the best broody breeds, here they are!
 Keep in mind, any hen can become broody, but these chicken breeds tend to be more broody than others.

 - Speckled Sussex